 - Naturally free of added antibiotics and hormones

-- Contain higher concentrations of healthy vitamins and Omega-3s
+- Higher in concentrations of healthy vitamins and Omega-3s

-- Our cattle are raised on small, family-run farms where they enjoy a grass-fed and grass-finished diet.
+- Its cattle are raised on small, family-run farms where they enjoy a grass-fed and grass-finished diet.
 They freely roam and are fed only grass and forage for their entire lives.

-- Our organic meat and grass-fed beef is free of hormones, steroids, and antibiotics.
+- Its organic meat and grass-fed beef are free of hormones, steroids, and antibiotics.

-- Our seafood is sourced from oceans and fisheries that are certified sustainable by the Marine Stewardship Council (MSC) or rated either “Green” or “Yellow” by the Monterey Bay Aquarium Seafood Watch.
+- Its seafood is sourced from oceans and fisheries that are certified sustainable by the Marine Stewardship Council (MSC) or rated either “Green” or “Yellow” by the Monterey Bay Aquarium Seafood Watch.

 - They source their beef from Ohio and Texas, poultry from Virginia, bison from Colorado, pork from Pennsylvania, lamb from Colorado, finfish, like Halibut, from Alaska, and shellfish from Florida, Maine and South Carolina.

 SUPPORT AMERICAN MADE.
 THESE POSTS HAVE TIPS THAT WILL HELP YOU DO JUST THAT.

 What Does the Made in the USA Label Mean?
 Your Questions Answered.

 Trying to Buy American?
 3 Rules to Follow EVERY time you go Shopping